 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

-11 comments on “What Is a Clipboard?”
+11 comments on “What Is the Clipboard?
+Where Is the Clipboard?”

 1. I copied a file in windows explorer.
 When I tried to paste it into an email in Thunderbird, the paste command was greyed out.